North American A-5 Vigilante: Design

 Given its original design as a carrier-based, supersonic, nuclear heavy attack aircraft, the Vigilante's main armament was carried in an unusual "linear bomb bay" between the engines in the rear fuselage, which allowed the bomb to be dropped at supersonic speeds.
 The single nuclear weapon, commonly the Mk 28 bomb, was attached to two disposable fuel tanks in the cylindrical bay in an assembly known as the "stores train".
 A set of extendable fins was attached to the aft end of the most rearward fuel tank.
 These fuel tanks were to be emptied during the flight to the target and then jettisoned with the bomb by an explosive drogue gun.
 The stores train was propelled rearward at about 50 ft/s relative to the aircraft.
 It then followed a ballistic path.
 In practice, the system was not reliable and no live weapons were ever carried in the linear bomb bay.
 In the RA-5C configuration, the bay was used solely to accommodate fuel.
 On three occasions, the shock of the catapult launch caused the fuel cans to eject onto the deck; this phenomenon reportedly resulted in one aircraft loss.

-Early production Vigilante were outfitted with a pair of wing pylons, which were intended primarily for drop tanks.
+Early production Vigilante were fitted with a pair of wing pylons, which were intended primarily for drop tanks.
 The second Vigilante variant, the A3J-2 (A-5B), featured two additional wing hardpoints, for a total of four, and also incorporated internal tanks for an additional 460 USgal of fuel (which added a pronounced dorsal "hump").
 In practice, these hardpoints were rarely used.
 Other improvements to the type included blown flaps on the leading edge of the wing and stronger landing gear.
 While designated by the US Navy as a "heavy" aircraft, the A-5 was surprisingly agile; without the drag of bombs or missiles, even escorting fighters found that the clean airframe and powerful engines made the Vigilante very fast at high and low altitudes.
 However, its high approach speed and high angle of attack contributed to a high workload during carrier landings.